Osteoporosis

 • Age-related osteoporosis: This affects both men and women equally and can set in from around the age of 70.
 Bone resorption has progressed to such an extent that the frequency of fractures increases.

 • Secondary osteoporosis: Sometimes other diseases can trigger osteoporosis.
-In addition to rheumatoid arthritis, inflammatory bowel disease and diabetes, hormonal disorders (e.g. hyperthyroidism) and kidney disease are often responsible for the reduction in bone density and microarchitecture.
+In addition to rheumatoid arthritis, inflammatory bowel disease and diabetes, hormonal disorders (e.g. hyperthyroidism) and kidney disease are often responsible for the decrease in bone density and microarchitecture.
 Medication can also lead to osteoporosis.
 These include in particular cortisone, anti-epileptic drugs and anti-cancer drugs.
 Osteoporosis can also be seen in younger people.

 Various other factors can increase the risk of illness: